h2oai/h2o-world-2014-training/tutorials/supervised/classification/classification.R.md

 ### Fit a gradient boosting machine regression model

+###### Given that not all relationships can be reduced to a linear combination or terms, we can compare the GLM results with that of a gradient (tree) boosting machine.
+As with the final GLM exploration, we will fit a grid of GBM models by varying the number of trees and the shrinkage rate and select the best model with respect to the test data set.

     top2_wagp_gbm_grid <- h2o.gbm(x = c("RELP", "SCHL", addpredset),
                                   y = "TOP2_WAGP",
                                   data = adult_2013_train,